Central Oregon FUSE is now Fuse Housing Collaborative!

 Every night, there are over 300 people with disabilities or complex health conditions sleeping outside in Central Oregon.

-Without low-barrier, supportive housing in Central Oregon, there are almost no options for our most vulnerable community members to exit homelessness.
+Without affordable supportive housing in Central Oregon, there are almost no options for people who have disabilities and complex health conditions to exit homelessness.

-This population is unlikely to exit homelessness without a sustainable, holistic, housing-first intervention.
+This population is unlikely to exit homelessness without a sustainable, holistic intervention.

 Visible, chronic homelessness is hard on our whole community.